nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 &nbsp;&nbsp;
 1a.
-TABS detects an empty filter.
+TABS detects missing or invalid filters.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1a1.
-TABS displays the format of the command.
+TABS displays the format of the command and the filter.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Use case ends.

 &nbsp;&nbsp;
 1b.
-No person matches the filter provided in TABS.
+No person in TABS matches the filters provided.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1b1.
-TABS displays no person is found.
+TABS displays that no person is found.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Use case ends.